 It is unusual to have anaemia due to a lack of vitamin B12 in your diet, although strict vegans may be at risk.
 It is more common to have vitamin B12 deficiency due to a condition called pernicious anaemia or gut conditions leading to problems absorbing food.

-You can find out all about the causes from our leaflet on vitamin B12 deficiency and pernicious anaemia.
+You can find out all about the causes from our leaflet called Vitamin B12 Deficiency and Pernicious Anaemia.

 Foods containing vitamin B12